-ASERs are required by DOE O 231.1B.
+ASERs are required by DOE O 231.1B Admin Chg 1, Environment, Safety and Health Reporting, Nov 2012.
 The ASERs provide important information needed by site managers and DOE Headquarters to assess field environmental program performance, site-wide environmental monitoring and surveillance effectiveness, and confirm compliance with environmental standards and requirements.
 They are also the means by which DOE sites demonstrate compliance with the radiological protection requirements of DOE O 458.1.
 In addition, ASERs are an important means of conveying DOE's environmental protection performance to stakeholders and members of the public living near DOE sites.

 DOE reviews and provides comments on emerging actions and technical documents developed by other Federal regulatory agencies and interagency and international committees on radiation protection and radioactive waste topics.

 NUCLEAR AND RADIATION SAFETY RELATED LINKS OF INTEREST

 International Atomic Energy Agency(IAEA)